circulosmeos/rnm/README.md

 Please note that in linux simple quotation marks are preferred: '' whilst in Windows double quotation marks are needed: ""

+**-a**: append unique numbers in case destination filename already exists.
+    Without `-a` an error would be raised and renaming wouldn't occur.

 **-d**: treat directory names when parsing and renaming.
     If it is not indicated, directory names are ignored.